 Kegel’s has introduced three “party yurts” in their winter-friendly Brrr Garden.
 The structures, which can withstand 100 mph winds and 20 feet of snow are available by reservation only for groups of six to 12 people.
 Read more about this unique experience, inspired by Medieval royal hunting tents.
 Reservations can be made online.

 1872 N Commerce St., (414) 372-8800

-Lakefront Brewery erected on-the-river winterized “greenhouses” that are available for rental by small groups.
+Lakefront Brewery erected on-the-river winterized “hop houses” that are available for rental by small groups.
 Must be 21 years old.
 For reservations, go here.

-Rent your own heated bubble dome from packed Picnic ompany and they'll set it up in a yard or park of your choice, or at the Little Red Store in Tosa who offers a special if you rent the space.
+Rent your own heated wintertime picnic from Packed Picnic Company and they'll set it up in a yard or park of your choice.
+The seasonal package comes with a mini-bonfire and s'mores!
 Go here for more information.

 Third Space Brewing